stephan-double-u/cross-language-validation-schema/README.md

 # Documentation JSON structure
 ## Top-level content
 A valid JSON contains _5 key-value_ pairs:
-- _schema-version_ specifies the version of the JSON schema in use.
+- _schemaVersion_ specifies the version of the JSON schema in use.
 - _mandatoryRules_ is an object that contains a key-value pair for each _entity type_ that has validation rules regarding mandatory properties.
 - _immutableRules_ is an object that contains a key-value pair for each _entity type_ that has validation rules